brunokoga/Montevideo/ultimateEquipment_dir/gear/animalsAndTransports.md

 Barding is a type of armor that covers the head, neck, chest, body, and possibly legs of a horse or other mount.
 Barding made of medium or heavy armor provides better protection than light barding, but at the expense of speed.
 Barding can be made of any of the armor types found on the [Armor and Shields table](ultimateEquipment/armsAndArmo_dir/armor#_armor-and-shields-table).

-Armor for a horse (a Large non-humanoid creature) costs four times as much as armor for a human (a Medium humanoid creature and also weighs twice as much (see the [Armor for Unusual Creatures table](ultimateEquipment/armsAndArmo_dir/armor#_armor-for-unusual-creatures-table).
+Armor for a horse (a Large non-humanoid creature) costs four times as much as armor for a human (a Medium humanoid creature) and also weighs twice as much (see the [Armor for Unusual Creatures table](ultimateEquipment/armsAndArmo_dir/armor#_armor-for-unusual-creatures-table)).
 If the barding is for a pony or other Medium mount, the price is only double, and the weight is the same as for Medium armor worn by a humanoid.
 Medium or heavy barding slows a mount that wears it, as shown on the table below.

 Flying mounts can't fly in medium or heavy barding.